 So, the parts compose the whole, but the whole comprises the parts.

-Finally, strict grammarians will never use comprised of in a sentence as it's not considered correct, just as 'contained of' would be incorrect.
+Strict grammarians will never use "comprised of" in a sentence as it's not considered correct, just as "contained of" would be incorrect.

 Incorrect: The United States is comprised of fifty states.